 - alien registration card (green card, permanent resident visa)

 - other government-issued ID, such as a state/country identification card

 - U.S. social security card

 - bank automatic–teller machine ATM card

 - any form of ID on the primary list

 Breaks may vary depending on the exam and sponsor.
 If a break is allowed, while you are taking a break, you are permitted to access personal items that you stored during the exam only if necessary – for example, if you need to take medication at a specific time.
 You are not allowed access to other items, including cellular phones, exam notes, and study guides, unless the exam sponsor specifically permits this.

 What items are prohibited in the testing room?

-You are not permitted to bring personal items into the testing room: cellular phones, hand-held computers/personal digital assistants (PDAs) or other electronic devices, pagers, watches, wallets, purses, hats, bags, coats, books, notes, food, drink, gum, candy, and all tobacco products.
+You are not permitted to bring personal items into the testing room: cellular phones, fitness trackers, hand-held computers/personal digital assistants (PDAs) or other electronic devices, pagers, watches, wallets, purses, hats, bags, coats, books, notes, food, drink, gum, candy, and all tobacco products.